open-watcom/open-watcom-v2/bld/wgml/test/testsrc/readme.txt

 modifying the WIDTH table of PSSFON01 and then comparing the same text in the default font (that is, PSSFON00) and an HP1/eHP1 (that is, PSSFON01) phrase would allow very precise control.

+When justification is on, output for PSSPEC and XPSSPEC does not always produce the correct value for word width when the above computation is done.
+If the wgml 4.0 word width is an issue, then a line such as

+.ty &'width(<text>,U)

+will provide it.
+Note that, if <text> includes a comma, then it must be delimited.

 III.
 Directory "testsrc"